 When you fluff it up, it will look super scraggly.
 Just use your scissors to trim it into a nice round shape.

-Because I’m sort of a control freak sometimes, I decided to do a little pom pom experimenting.
+Because I’m a total perfectionist, I decided to do a little pom pom experimenting.
 Using pretty much the same method with a few minor tweaks, you can make your pom poms big, little, shaggy, fluffy, basically whatever you want.

-First I experimented with wrapping the yarn around a different number of fingers.
-I made pom poms using two, three, and four fingers.
+First I experimented with making different size pom poms by wrapping the yarn around a different number of fingers.
+I made small, medium, and large pom poms using two, three, and four fingers.

 Then I tried wrapping the yarn around my fingers different amounts of times – 20, 30, 0r 40.
 (All using three fingers).

-In the end I made my pom poms using three fingers, wrapped 30-40 times.
-(No, I’m not crazy enough to count every single time.
-I just eyeballed it.)
+In the end, I made the pom poms for my garland using three fingers, wrapped 30-40 times.
+(I’m not crazy enough to count every single time – I just eyeballed it.)

 Interested in other quick and easy projects to brighten up your winter?
 I’ve got you covered.